-This line has so far only been traced back to John McInnes of Tobermory in the early 1800s.
+This line has so far only been traced back to Martin McInnes of Tobermory in the late 1700s.

-This line has so far only be traced back to Hugh (or maybe John) McColl of Ardchattan.
+This line has so far only be traced back to Hugh McColl of Ardchattan.
 And so far nothing spicy like a connection to the Red Comyn or the Appin murders.....

 A difficult line to research, given our oldest known relative's common name and his parent's early deaths.
 Nevertheless, Alexander Macdonald had an extremely varied life - from being a self-taught 'surgeon' on a Scottish whaler to missionary life in Samoa, before settling in New Zealand.